waitzShigoto/kc_blog/content/en/2021-12-07-android-kotlin-ktor-line-bot-server.markdown

 ---
 layout: post
-title: "Create Your Own LINE Chatbot!
-A Beginner's Guide to Building with Kotlin Ktor"
+title: Create Your Own LINE Chatbot!
+A Beginner's Guide to Building with Kotlin Ktor
-date: 2021-12-07 17:36:12 +0800
+date: '2021-12-07 17:36:12 +0800'
 image: cover/kotlin-line-bot-ktor-server.png
-tags: [Ktor]
+tags:
+  - Ktor
-categories: Ktor
+categories: ProgrammingLang
+excerpt: >-
-excerpt: "Create your own LINE chatbot!
+  Create your own LINE chatbot!
 Learn from scratch how to build using Kotlin Ktor, making it easy to get started.
-This course will guide you through using the Kotlin Ktor framework to create a simple chatbot."
+This course will guide you through using the Kotlin Ktor framework to create a simple chatbot.
 ---

 ## Introduction